 Payday cash is a priority with Americans now that the recession is over.
 In particular, they are focused on saving money for retirement.
 The recession taught people that credit isn’t a reliable emergency account to rely on in times of trouble.
-Many credit lenders closed their doors when the recession was at its height and
+Many credit lenders closed their doors when the recession was at its height, it

 Why to convert back Many people looking for fast cash converted their IRAs into Roth IRAs.
 The move may have been a quick one and now some consumers are rethinking the decision.
 The value of a Roth IRA can be considerably lower than its former value due to the conversion and the taxes that can